kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

-The proposal could have called for client to use the [CSI SnapshotMetadata Service API](#the-csi-snapshotmetadata-service-api) itself when communicating with the sidecar, but there are a number of reasons to specify a different API, the **Kubernetes SnapshotMetadata API**, which a slight variant of the CSI API.
+The proposal could have called for client to use the [CSI SnapshotMetadata Service API](#the-csi-snapshotmetadata-service-api) itself when communicating with the sidecar, but there are a number of reasons to specify a different API, the **Kubernetes SnapshotMetadata API**.
 These reasons and any related modifications to the API are described below:

 - Introduction of a level of indirection between the CSI specification